 Your city is advised to analyse the current areas where analytics is being used.
 Based on this, the city may like to identify other areas where similar analytics or more advanced analytics may be utilized.
-Your city may also utilise its already operationalized ICCC for this kind of analysis.
 Your city may be like to explore various types of analytics: